 Lay your ready-rolled pastry sheet on the prepared baking tray.
 If using a block of pastry, roll it out on a lightly floured surface until about 5mm thick, trim the edges to straighten, then transfer to the tray.
 Spread the nettle mixture over the pastry, leaving a 1–2cm clear border at the edge.
 Crumble over the cheese.
 Bake for 20–25 minutes until the pastry edges are puffed and golden.

 Trickle the tart generously with extra virgin olive oil, sprinkle with salt and pepper, then serve.

 You can have this topping on a pizza base, instead of puff pastry.
-Make the pizza dough (on page 183) and prepare it for topping as described.
+Make the pizza dough and prepare it for topping as described.
 Sweat a couple of onions in olive oil, cool, then spread over the pizza base.
 Top as above with nettles and cheese and bake as for the pizza.

 - About 175g nettle tops (1 heaped colander full)

 - A little polenta or cornmeal for dusting (optional)